A Universal Ordinary Differential Equation: Introduction

 The purpose of this paper is to provide a positive answer to both questions.
 We prove that a fixed polynomial ordinary differential equations (ODE) is universal in above Rubel's sense.
 At a high level, our proofs are based on ordinary differential equation programming.
 This programming is inspired by constructions from our previous paper \cite{ICALP2016}.
 Here, we mostly use this programming technology to achieve a very different goal and to provide positive answers to these above open problems.

 We also believe they open some lights on computability theory for continuous-time models of computations.
-In particular, it follows that concepts similar to Kolmogorov complexity can probably be expressed naturally by measuring the complexity of the initial data of a (universal-) polynomial ordinary differential equations for a given function.
+In particular, it follows that concepts similar to Kolmogorov complexity can probably be expressed naturally by measuring the complexity of the initial data of a (universal-) polynomial ordinary differential equation for a given function.
 We leave this direction for future work.

-The current article is an extended version of \cite{ICALP2017}: here all proofs are provided, and we extend the statements by proving that the initial condition can always be computed from the function.
+The current article is an extended version of \cite{ICALP2017}: here all proofs are provided, and we extend the statements by proving that the initial condition can always be computed from the function in the sense of Computable Analysis.